Hacienda Del Sol Guest Ranch Resort

-Hacienda Del Sol Guest Ranch Resort is a hotel in the Catalina Foothills section of Tucson, Arizona.
+Hacienda Del Sol Guest Ranch Resort is a hotel in Catalina Foothills, near Tucson, Arizona.
 It began in 1929 as a private boarding school for girls.
 It was converted into a guest ranch after World War II.

 Origins as boarding school

 The property was founded in 1929 by John and Helen Murphey as an Episcopal private boarding school.
 The school was built in the style of a Spanish colonial style ranch.
 The Murpheys had originally leased the land but purchased it in 1930 along with other acreage, giving them a total of 480 acres.

 The school served girls between 12 and 18 years old and offered horseback riding and boarding for the girls' horses.
 Students included daughters and granddaughters of the country's wealthy families, including granddaughters of Woodrow Wilson and George Westinghouse and the daughter of Silsby Spalding.
 A brochure promoted the school to "girls who like to don chaps, sombrero and boots."

 After a fire destroyed most of the buildings in 1938, much of the school was then rebuilt according to a design by architect Josias Joesler.
 Joesler's designs include oversized brick fireplaces, vast picture windows, and large, open common areas.